rockyshiba/dungeon/README.md

 # Dnd5e

-## Loading spinner
+## Virtual scrolling

-Loading spinner, using CSS only, added for global use.
-Only appears before a task is finished (ie. AJAX) and disappears after task completion.

-Loading spinner contained in its own component: loading-spinner.
+New feature of Angular 7: [virtual scrolling](https://material.angular.io/cdk/scrolling/overview).
+Loads only the items that are in view.

+Virtual scrolling added to app.module.ts.

-Example of its use is in spells component (route: '/spells').
+Example of its use in spells component.

-Original CSS credit goes to http://tobiasahlin.com/spinkit/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.